A finite-resources description of a measurement process and its implications for the "Wigner's Friend" scenario

-With all that, the equilibration bound~\eqref{eq:equilibration_bound} implies that most of the times the expectation value of $A$ is no further from its equilibrium value by more than $\norm{A}/\sqrt{d_\text{eff}(\rho_0)}$.
+In the expression above, $\norm{\cdot}$ is the operator norm -- the largest singular value --, and $d^H_\text{eff}(\rho_0)$ is the effective dimension of the initial state in the energy eigenbasis $\{\ket{E_i}\}$ of Hamiltonian $H$, i.e., $d^H_\text{eff}(\rho_0):=1/(\sum_i \<E_i|\rho_0|E_i\>^2)$.
+The equilibration bound~\eqref{eq:equilibration_bound} implies that most of the times the expectation value of $A$ is no further from its equilibrium value by more than $\norm{A}/\sqrt{d^H_\text{eff}(\rho_0)}$.
 If this latter quantity is small, compared to the measurement resolution, then property $A$ will be deemed effectively equilibrated.

-Returning to the model described by equations~\eqref{eq:bare_hamiltonian}-\eqref{eq:perturbation_hamiltonian}, it is clear that the proposed Hamiltonian is degenerate (zero eigenvalues) in the subspace spanned by the vectors $\{\ket{+}_S\otimes\ket{s}_A,\ket{-}_S\otimes\ket{s^\prime}_A\}$, with strings $s,s^\prime \in \{0,1\}^N$ such that $|s|> N/2$ and $|s^\prime|<N/2$.
-Therefore, an immediate application of~\eqref{eq:equilibration_bound} is not possible.
-Nevertheless, remember that we are interested in the probabilities of measuring $+1$ or $-1$ in the apparatus and that for a given choice of $H_0$ and $\epsilon V$ such probabilities are obtained, within quantum mechanics, by the Born rule: